ZachSaucier/Just-Read/README.md

 ##### Auto-selection

-You can start using Just Read's built in auto-selection selection in four ways:
+You can start using Just Read's built in auto-selection selection in three ways:

 1. Click the Just Read extension button.
 ![extension button](http://i.imgur.com/aCOIuVV.png)